titaniumnetwork-dev/nano/README.md

 # nano.

 A minimalist web proxy built to be simple yet powerful.

 Submission for Proxathon 2024.

 ## Features

-- Minimalist design
+-   Minimal design
 -   Easy to use
 -   Tabbed interface
 -   Support for many popular sites

 ## Setup